In South Australia different tax rates apply depending on whether a gaming venue is run by:

 Gaming tax is payable monthly and is calculated by Consumer and Business Services (CBS).

-A gaming tax statement indicating the amount of gaming tax that is due to be paid, is sent to each gaming machine licensee on the second day of each month.
+A gaming tax statement indicating the amount of gaming tax due to be paid is sent to gaming machine licensees on the second day of each month.

 How to pay

 Gaming tax can only be paid by electronic funds transfer (EFT) from a nominated bank account.

 Bank accounts are debited by CBS on the seventh day of each month.
 If that day falls on a weekend or public holiday, the account will be debited the next business day.

 Licensees must make sure there are sufficient funds in the nominated account to cover the full amount of gaming tax payable on the actual day of the EFT.

 If gaming tax remains unpaid by the 14th day of the month, a fine of 10% will be applied to any outstanding amount.